What if I told you that you could make soft, decadent pumpkin pie ice cream without an ice cream maker?

 - Add roughly one tablespoon of milk to your blender (any milk works for this purpose) and use a silicone spatula to scrape the edges to make sure everything will blend together.
 If you find you need additional milk, it's okay to add more, just be sure to use small amounts.

 - Run the food processor on high, and let it do its thing for another minute or two until it smooths out into soft-serve ice cream.
 Once it's good to go, crumble in your pie crust mixture and fold it into the ice cream, then serve!

 - If you want to enjoy this pumpkin pie ice cream as soft serve or as a Blizzard, serve immediately.
-If you want the ice cream to be scoopable, add it to a container and place it in the freezer for 2-3 hours until it is firm enough to scoop.
+If you want the ice cream to be scoopable, add it to a container and place it in the freezer for about 2 hours until it is firm enough to scoop.

 - Placing the ice cream in the freezer for a few hours works great to firm it up and make it scoopable, but keep in mind that it will freeze completely hard if you leave it for long enough.
 If you find that to be the case, simply leave the ice cream out at room temperature to thaw.